Skip to main content

 Selectivity can be defined as the ratio of etch rates between materials.
 It is essential to understand etch selectivity to accurately calculate the mask thickness and control the etching process.

-How wet PCB etching is carried out
+How is wet PCB etching carried out?

 • Chemical characteristics of the etchants